Tevzadzemariami20/QA_Manual_Portfolio/Bug Reports/BUG_Invitation_Time_Not_Updating.md

 # Time on Invitation Card Is Not Updating

-## Summary
-The time displayed on the invitation card does not update after the user enters or modifies the event time.

 ## Environment
 - Test Device: Laptop, Microsoft Surface 4
 - Operating system: Microsoft Windows 11 Pro 10.0.26100